leviethung2103/Youtube_Facebook_Instagram_Email/ReadME.md

 * Gmail
 * Instagram

-I've got the ideas while I wanted to backup my Instagram account.
+I've got the idea while I wanted to backup my Instagram account.
 Therefore, I need to download all the images and videos from my personal account.

-After searching on Internet, I've found the Instagram API that can help me to scape the data from any users (public users and your friends).
+After searching on Internet for a while, I've found that the Instagram API really can help me to crawl the data from any users (public users and your friends), execpt private users.

+Every section is describe clearly as following

 **Table of contents**

 1. Introduction
 2. Instagram
 3. Youtube
-4. Faebook
+4. Facebook
+5. Gmail
+6. Coursera

 ### Environments

-I highly recommend to use virtual environment and following packages
+I highly recommend to use virtual environment with Python 3.6.

-* Python 3.6

 ### 2. INSTAGRAM

-I utilized the [Instaloader](https://github.com/instaloader/instaloader) to download images and videos from Instagram.
+I've utilized the [Instaloader](https://github.com/instaloader/instaloader) to download images and videos from Instagram.

-**Instaloader**
+**Instaloader's benefits:**

 - downloads **public and private profiles, hashtags, user stories, feeds and saved media**,
 - downloads **comments, geotags and captions** of each post,